chriswrightdesign/websites-for-non-jerks/README.md

 - Run tests on mobitest? or something like it?
 [Akamai mobile test](http://mobitest.akamai.com/m/index.cgi)
 - Have you destroyed social button sleaze? or come up with a solution to replace social button sleaze with just links?
 [Sweep the sleaze](http://ia.net/blog/sweep-the-sleaze/), [Social count by the filament group](http://filamentgroup.com/lab/socialcount/)
 - Considered not using Wordpress/Drupal/whatever and switching to a Static site generator?
 [Jekyll](http://jekyllrb.com/)
+- Are you loading 3rd party content asynchronously?
+[How to lose weight in the browser - load 3rd party content asynchronously](http://browserdiet.com/#3rd-party-async)

 ##9.
 Kinetic